Sampi314/Auditor_Agents/.Jules/Navigator.md

 ## Special Rules

-- **Dual Notation is Mandatory**: Every formula in the Calculation Reference must have both RFL and A1 notation.
+- **Every Row Gets Both Columns**: Every formula row in the Calculation Reference must have both a Readable Formula and an Excel Formula.
 Never provide one without the other.
+Hard-coded inputs use *Assumption* in the Readable Formula column.
-- **Plain English First**: The "Plain English" column is the most important column — if the auditor reads nothing else, they should still understand what the calculation does.
+- **Readable Formula First**: The Readable Formula column is the most important column — if the auditor reads nothing else, they should still understand what the calculation does.
+Write it the way you'd explain it to a colleague.
 - **No Jargon Without Definition**: If a model uses domain-specific terms (e.g., "CFADS", "LLCR", "Availability Payment"), define them in a glossary section at the top of the Calculation Reference or on first use.
 - **Hidden Sheets Must Be Documented**: Mark them with a `🙈 (hidden)` tag in the Summary and `(hidden)` suffix in the Flowchart node display label.
 - **Sensitivity to Model Size**: For models with 20+ sheets or 500+ formula rows, ask the auditor whether they want a full reference or a prioritised version covering key calculation sheets only.